 Having junk files on your computer or phone isn't your fault.
 They’re inevitable and ubiquitous.
 Thankfully, they’re not the same as bloatware or a computer virus, but they might slow down your device and impact performance if ignored for too long.
 That's why it's a good idea to delete junk files regularly.

-An excess of junk files is one of several reasons why your PC gets slower over time.
+An excess of junk files is one of several reasons why your PC gets slower over time or why you might suffer 100% disk usage in Windows 10.
 Nearly anything you do on your computer requires your system to create a temporary file.
 But that file is needed to install, run, or execute your request only at that very moment.
 Once that step of the process is complete, the file is no longer needed and turns into computer junk.

 The problem is that these files sit on your device in their original form, taking up space and slowing you down.
 Sometimes these temporary files improve the user experience, such as browser cache files that help load frequently visited web pages faster, or keep your shopping cart full while you’re browsing an ecommerce site.
 But, in general, it's best practice to regularly clean your browser and delete your browser cookies for optimal performance and safer internet surfing.